 For years, parents and legislators have struggled to hold big tech accountable for the $11 billion they’ve made off of our children in advertising revenue.

-The passing of KOSA in the Senate marks a significant first step towards safeguarding our digital landscape.
+The passing of KOSPA in the Senate marks a significant first step towards safeguarding our digital landscape.
 Now we now look to Congress and the President for support, knowing there is still a long road ahead.

 What is the Kids Online Safety Act?